galan/dms-exchange-specification/spec/0.0.1/dms-exchange-specification-0.0.1.md

 # Packaging
 A dms typically stores large amounts of documents, exporting these as individual files is obviously not the most efficent option.
 To simplify the transfer, storage and access - zip is choosen as archive format.
 It provides open implementations and tools for practically all plaforms and languages.

+Metadata is written to simple json-files.
+Json is well known and has wide tool-support for all languages and plattforms.
+To validate and ensure correctness, json-schema is used.

 The following section describes how the archive is structured and the containers are stored in the exported archive.